The Value of Music Education

 It’s generally accepted that listening to music from birth, or even before, will create neuron pathways in the brain, making understanding the world around us a little easier and the excel of languages a bit faster.
-If listening to music does that, then what does learning an instrument do and what’s the importance of music education?
+If listening to music does that, then what does learning an instrument do, and what is the importance of music education?
 Whether music lessons are taken in school or privately, taking up a musical instrument has numerous benefits which we’ll take a look at here.

 Math is Grounded in Music